 Add and edit drawings in Numbers on iPad

-You can create drawings in your spreadsheet using Apple Pencil or your finger, then move or resize them.
+You can use Apple Pencil or your finger to create and edit a drawing in your spreadsheet, then move or resize it.

 Add a drawing

 Use Apple Pencil: Tap anywhere on the sheet with Apple Pencil then tap one of the drawing tools (pen, pencil, crayon or fill tool) in the toolbar at the bottom of the screen.